 - Wear rubber or disposable gloves while handling and cleaning game, wash hands with soap and water or alcohol-based hand cleanser even if the hands are not visibly soiled.

-- Thoroughly clean knives, equipment and surfaces that come in contact with game.
+- Thoroughly clean and disinfect knives, equipment and surfaces that come in contact with game.

 - Do not eat, drink, smoke or vape while handling or cleaning birds.